bocchino/fprime/Fw/Dp/docs/sdd.md

 This module defines the following FPP ports:

+1. `DpGet`: A port for synchronously getting a buffer to back a data product container.

-1. `DpRequest`: A port for sending a request for a data product buffer to back a data product container.
+1. `DpRequest`: A port for sending a request for a buffer to back a data product container.

-2. `DpResponse`: A port for receiving a response to a buffer request.
+1. `DpResponse`: A port for receiving a response to a buffer request.

-3. `DpSend`: A port for sending a data product buffer.
+1. `DpSend`: A port for sending a buffer holding data products.

 For more information, see the file [`Dp.fpp`](../Dp.fpp) in the parent directory.

 ## 4. C++ Classes

 This module defines a C++ class `DpContainer`.
 `DpContainer` is the base class for a data product container.
 When you specify a container _C_ in an FPP component model, the auto-generated C++ for the component defines a container class for _C_.
 The container class is derived from `DpContainer`.